w3c/wai-intro-wcag/content/faq.md

 WCAG 2 and WCAG 3 have different names.

 The new standard is currently referred to as “W3C Accessibility Guidelines (WCAG) 3.0”.
 This name was chosen because of wide-spread familiarity with the “WCAG” acronym, and to encompass the broader scope beyond “content”.

+## Why is success criteria 4.1.1 Parsing obsolete in WCAG 2.2?
+What about Parsing WCAG 2.0 and 2.1? {#parsing411}

+Success criteria (SC) 4.1.1 Parsing is obsolete and removed from WCAG 2.2.
+Parsing was included in WCAG 2.0 to ensure that browsers and assistive technologies could accurately parse markup and content.
+Since then, specifications (such as HTML) and browsers have improved how they handle parsing errors.
+Also, previously assisitve technology did their own markup parsing.
+Now they reply on the browser.

+With today's technology, accessibility issues that would have failed 4.1.1, will fail other criteria, such as Info and Relationships ([SC 1.3.1](https://w3c.github.io/wcag/understanding/info-and-relationships)) or Name, Role, Value ([SC 4.1.2](https://w3c.github.io/wcag/understanding/name-role-value)).
+Therefore 4.1.1 is no longer needed for accessibility.

+We are exploring options for handling 4.1.1 in WCAG 2.0 and 2.1.
+We may obsolete it in those versions as well.
+In the meantime, web content that is required to meeting WCAG 2.0 or 2.a may need to meet 4.1.1.

 ## How Can I Get Updates? {#getnews}